hfactor/hfactor.github.io/_posts/2023-01-31-Digital-Garden.md

 ### One idea per note.

 While the concept of atomicity was clear in my experience of atomic design, it was challenging to put it in order when it came to note-making.
-It was my tendency to organize content by topic, and write it together.
+It was my tendency to organize content by category, and write it together.
 It took a while (and some [plugins](https://github.com/lynchjames/note-refactor-obsidian) helped me).

 ### Keep it simple.
 A few months of overusing Notion taught me that vendor locks are real.
 If I have to migrate to another tool, I will have to delete everything and start fresh.